Agbedeyisegun/Ingryd_system_backup_Project/README.md

 - Monitor the script outputs for any errors or warnings.
 - Customize the scripts and parameters based on your specific requirements.

 Feel free to contribute to this Bash project or raise issues if you encounter any problems.
-Happy scripting!

-*Note: This documentation was authored by Stanley Chinedu Ogada.
-If you have any questions or encounter issues, feel free to reach out for personalized assistance.*